~Updated April of 2025~

 And, after searching all over the internet for quite sometime, I now own one of these replicas that are almost antiques themselves!

-Old North Church Lantern from 1975
+My replicated Old North Church Lantern from 1975

 with a candle burning…

-Considering it is now 40 years old, the lantern is nearly an antique itself!
+plaque that is placed upon the plinth: Considering it is now 50 years old, the lantern is nearly an antique itself! |

 Lucky for me, I suppose, but also kind of sad in a way.
-I certainly wish I had more of my own father's "impulsive acquisitions."

-So here I am 40 years later...
+So here I am 40 years later...(now 50 years later as of this update).

 An unfortunate incident occurred during shipping: the lantern arrived without the round handle on the top, and the structure was also noticeably bent about a half inch off kilter, which made it wobbly.
 The gentleman I bought it from sent me a few photos before shipping so I know it wasn't from him.

-My new lantern under the
+new lantern under the

-skillful hands of Dennis Kutch,
+skillful hands of Dennis Kutch, master tinsmith, at the

 Kalamazoo Living History Show

-However, being a living historian has perks beyond what normal modern, 21st century people have: I time-travel, therefore I know people who can repair such an item as an 18th century lantern.
+However, being a living historian has perks beyond what normal modern 21st century people have: I time-travel, therefore I know people who can repair such an item as an 18th century lantern.

-In other words, I know "people from the past."
+In other words, I know people from the past.

 It just so happened that I came across someone named Dennis Kutch while at a living history vendors show in Kalamazoo, Michigan.
 Dennis is the tinsmith at Kutch's Tinsmithing and Blacksmithing from Indiana (e-mail: dkltinker@gmail.com), specializing in handmade tinware.
-After explaining to him my situation, he asked me to bring the lantern in (I'm very glad I brought it along, "just in case"!), and, after examining it, he was able to utilize his expertise and he straightened it out pretty darn good - close enough to perfect for me.
+After explaining to him my situation, he asked me to bring the lantern in (I'm very glad I brought it along to the show, "just in case"!), and, after examining it, he was able to utilize his expertise and he straightened it out pretty darn good - close enough to perfect for me.

 To show my appreciation, I purchased a colonial-era reproduction tin wall sconce from him.
 I mean, he didn't have to do what he did and I very much appreciate him taking the time to do it.
 Buying the sconce was the least I could do.